SFF may receive commissions from purchases made through links in this article. As an Amazon Associate I earn from qualifying purchases.

 The Earth is our island.

 Sustainability is about finding the balance point among population, consumption, and waste assimilation.
-(Which is why I’m such a nut about composting!)
+(Which is why composting everything you can is so important!)

 Balancing the Equation

 Take a moment to think about how rapid population growth affects us and the environment.
-Think of the forests and grasslands (the planet’s lungs) cut down and plowed under worldwide for agriculture and development.
+Think of the forests and grasslands (the planet’s lungs) cut down and plowed under worldwide for agriculture and development, releasing megatons of carbon.
 Think of the farmlands displaced by Suburbia; the rivers, lakes and oceans choked with our toxic waste.

-There are visible signs of gross mismanagement of our resources and reaching the carrying capacity of our land all around us.
+There are visible signs of gross mismanagement of our resources and reaching or exceeding the carrying capacity of our land all around us.
 And these problems are only increasing as we increase in numbers.

 Rapid changes in the world’s human population, coupled with unprecedented levels of consumption present profound challenges to human health and well-being, and the environment.